OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlCurveGeometry.md

           | hermite = 4

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Motion blur type for PolygonMesh/Points/Curves in alembic file.<br>"static" will treat the mesh as static.<br>"velocity" will blur using the supplied vertex positions and velocities.<br>"frame delta" will interpolate between the two supplied vertex positions.<br>"acceleration" will blur using the supplied vertex positions, velocities and accelerations.<br>"hermite" will use supplied pair of positions and pair of velocities to interpolate along a cubic Hermite curve.<br>"best" will use choose the method which provides the highest quality given the available data.<br></p>
+        <p class="scene-class-attr-comment">Motion blur type for PolygonMesh/Points/Curves in alembic file.<br>"static" will treat the mesh as static.<br>"velocity" will blur using the supplied vertex positions and velocities.<br>"frame delta" will interpolate between the two supplied vertex positions.<br>"acceleration" will blur using the supplied vertex positions, velocities and accelerations.<br>"hermite" will use supplied pair of positions and pair of velocities to interpolate along a cubic Hermite curve.<br>"best" will use choose the method which provides the highest quality given the available data.<br></p>

     </p>